Mars rover Curiosity gears up for Wednesday test drive

 By Irene Klotz

-CAPE CANAVERAL, Florida NASA's Mars rover Curiosity, dispatched to study if the Red Planet could have hosted life, will take its first test drive on Wednesday.
+CAPE CANAVERAL, Fla., Aug 21 NASA's Mars rover Curiosity, dispatched to study if the Red Planet could have hosted life, will take its first test drive on Wednesday.

 "We want to park in a place we've exactly examined.
 We just want to be extra safe," Watkins said.